zzhangjii/learning-library/workshops/auto-scale-adwc/LabGuide200.md

 - Go to params directory and replace the contents of  ords_params.properties as below.
   ```
-  db.hostname=apex (Get Hostname from your Dbaas Instance)
+  db.hostname=apexdemo (Get Hostname from your Dbaas Instance)
   db.port=1521
   **Note: Change service name for your Dbaas Instance.
 Run “lsnrctl status” to check for pdb1 and give same as servicename**
   db.servicename=pdb1.demosubnet1.vcn1.oraclevcn.com